 Junius Groves was born a slave in Green County, KY, or Louisville, KY.
 He walked to Kansas City in 1897, where he worked for 40 cents per day.
 Groves was able to save enough money to purchase a nine acre farm in Edwardsville, KS, which enabled him to later purchase a 500 acre produce farm there.
 At one time he produced more potatoes than any other farmer in the world, the harvest so large that a private railroad track was built on his land by Union Pacific Railway for shipping the produce.
 Groves was known as the "Potato King of the World."
 He also founded the community of Groves Center, KS, in 1913.
 For more see Junius K. Graves (sic) in The Fascinating Story of Black Kentuckians, by A. A. Dunnigan; and the Junius G. Groves entry on the Kansapedia website, by the Kansas State Historical Society.

-Subjects: Agriculturalists, Businesses, Migration West, Railroad, Railway, Trains
+Subjects: Agriculturalists, Agriculture, Produce, Businesses, Migration West, Railroad, Railway, Trains

 Geographic Region: Green County or Louisville, Jefferson County, Kentucky / Kansas City and Edwardsville, Kansas

 Death Year : 2006